Pages and Posts in WordPress not only contain content but also information about the pages or posts themselves.

-Status – Use the pull-down menu to change your Post Status to ‘Published’, ‘Pending Review’, or ‘Draft’.
+Status – Use the dropdown menu to change the Status of your Page to Published, Draft, etc.

-(Remember to click ‘Update’ after making changes to save your post settings)
+(Click ‘Update’ after making changes to save your new page settings)

-As well as editing individual posts, you can also bulk edit posts using the Quick Editor.
+In addition to making changes to individual pages, you can also bulk edit settings in your pages using the Quick Editor.

-To make bulk changes to posts using the Quick Editor, go to your list of posts and choose the post entries you want to edit, then choose ‘Edit’ from the ‘Bulk Actions’ drop-down menu and click Apply …
+To bulk edit pages, select the check boxes next to the items you want to edit, then choose ‘Edit’ from the ‘Bulk Actions’ drop-down menu and click click the ‘Apply’ button

-(Table of Posts – Bulk edit WP posts)
+(Table of Pages – Bulk editing WordPress pages)